 What kinds of programs accept the EA?

-Most of the top EMBA programs in the world take the EA, including Booth (UChicago), Columbia, Duke, Haas (Berkeley) INSEAD, Kellogg (Northwestern), London Business School, MIT, Stanford, Wharton, and Yale.
+Most of the top EMBA programs in the world accept the EA, including Booth (UChicago), Columbia, Duke, Haas (Berkeley) INSEAD, Kellogg (Northwestern), London Business School, MIT, Stanford, Wharton, and Yale.
 In addition, many of these schools (and other schools!) also accept the EA for full-time and/or part-time MBA programs.

 The EA is also a growing standard for such specialized degrees as: